m1ndgames/binance_bot/README.md

     Prefix with a -100 so -10012112121212
     That's your channel id.
 ````
+* Create a bot with Botfather (https://core.telegram.org/bots)
+* Invite the bot to your channel

 # Estimated income
 With about 350 USDT the bot currently makes me around 5-10$ each trade, but please keep in mind that this is highly